Select Page

 Background: Germany after World War II

-At the end of World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-The Soviet Union took control of East Germany, including Berlin, while the other three powers administered the western part of the country.
+At the end of World War II, Germany was divided into four occupation zones controlled by the Allied powers: these included the United States, the Soviet Union, the United Kingdom and France.
+The Soviet was in charge of east Germany including West Berlin while the other three powers controlled the western part of Germany.

-As Cold War tensions escalated between the Soviet Union and the Western powers, differences in ideology and political systems became increasingly evident.
-This eventually led to the division of post-war Germany into two separate countries: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+During the Cold War period there were conflicts between the Soviet Union and the West: conflict in terms of beliefs and conflict in terms of political systems.
+This eventually led to the division of post-war Germany into two separate countries: the Federal Republic of Germany known at that time as West Germany , and the German Democratic Republic also known as East Germany.

 The Fall of the Wall